 An internship earning 3 credit hours should result in approximately 150-300 hours of student involvement over the course of the semester, including background reading, work time on site, coordination meetings, and reflective writing.
-Some students may pursue a two-semester internship to receive 6 credit hours and involving 150-300 hours of student involvement each semester (300-600 hours total).

 Internship Planning & Proposal

 - Minimum 3 Months Before Start Date: Doctoral students must carefully plan an internship, in collaboration with an on-site supervisor and faculty internship advisor.
 Students should begin conversations with an on-site supervisor and/or internship advisor at least 3 months in advance of beginning the internship in order to clarify desired outcomes as well as expectations for the daily work of the internship. - Minimum 1 Month Before Start Date: Students should submit an internship proposal (Appendix D) to the Doctoral Program Director at least one month before the beginning of the proposed term for the internship. - Minimum 2 Weeks Before Start Date: Students should submit an internship contract (Appendix E) at least 10 days before the start of the academic semester in which the internship is to be completed.
 Internship proposals submitted after the first class day of the semester will not be accepted for registration in that semester.